zedge/thrift/lib/swift/README.md

 func read() throws -> String
 func write(_ val: String) throws
 ```

-    This renaming is applied throughout the Swift 3 library converting most naming conventions used in the Swift2/Cocoa library to Swift 3-esque naming conventions.
-- Eliminated `THTTPTransport` that uses `NSURLConnection` due to it being deprecated and not available at all in Swift 3 for Linux.  `THTTPSessionTransport` from the Swift2/Cocoa library that uses `NSURLSession` has been renamed to `THTTPTransport` for this library and leverages `URLSession`, providing both synchrnounus (with semaphores) and asynchronous behavior.
+- Eliminated `THTTPTransport` that uses `NSURLConnection` due to it being deprecated and not available at all in Swift 3 for Linux.  `THTTPSessionTransport` from the Swift2/Cocoa library that uses `NSURLSession` has been renamed to `THTTPTransport` for this library and leverages `URLSession`, providing both synchronous (with semaphores) and asynchronous behavior.
 - Probably some More things I've missed here.

 ## Generator Notes